An official website of the United States government

 If you’re moving to a different region:

 Do you have any active referrals?
 Your referrals will still be valid in your new location.
-(Note: This doesn’t apply if you have an active referral you received with the current referral approval waiver in the West Region.)
+(Note: This doesn’t apply if you have an active referral you received with the referral approval waiver in the West Region.)

 Before you move, call the regional contractor in your current location to request your active, valid referrals be transferred to the regional contractor for your new location.
 Your regional contractor will forward valid approved referrals to the regional contractor you’re moving to, when you or your provider requests your referrals be transferred.